xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 I have run my own mail servers for well over a decade.
 The setup I describe below has with minor changes been running in production since 2013.
 I recently upgraded them to Debian 9 Stretch and in early 2016 I started using Letsencrypt certs.

-I host domains for my company and my family so mail between us are reasonably secure since all traffic uses TLS.
+I host domains for my company and my family so mail between us are reasonably privat since all traffic uses TLS.
 E-mail is not a secure way to communicate but with your own server your mail is at least not used to target you for ads and what not.

 ## To get started